zerotouch-naveed/ewarranty/NEW_SCHEMA_DOCUMENTATION.md

    - Full system access
    - Can create white-label companies
    - Can create other main company users
-   - Can transfer keys and perform all operations
+   - Can transfer Wallet Amount and perform all operations

 2. **MAIN_EMPLOYEE**
    - Can work on behalf of white-label companies
    - Can create and manage white-label users
-   - Can transfer keys and perform most operations
+   - Can transfer Wallet Amount and perform most operations
    - Cannot create other main company owners

 3. **MAIN_SUPPORT_EMPLOYEE**
    - Dynamic permissions based on assigned permission sets
    - Can be assigned to specific white-label companies
-   - **CANNOT transfer, allocate, or revoke keys**
+   - **CANNOT transfer, allocate, or revoke Wallet Amount**
    - Can only perform actions within assigned scope

 ### White-label Company Users